JLSecOps/JLcyberfortress/scripts/Python concepts from module 1.md

 Generates a sequence with a start point of 0, a stop point of 5, and an increment of 1; because the start point is inclusive but the stop point is exclusive, the generated sequence is 0, 1, 2, 3, and 4

 range(5)
-Generates a sequence with a stop point of 5; when the start point is not specified, it is set at the default value of 0, and when the increment is not specified, it is set at the default value of 1; the generated sequence is 0, 1, 2, 3, and 4
+Generates a sequence with a stopping point of 5; when the start point is not specified, it is set at the default value of 0, and when the increment is not specified, it is set at the default value of 1; the generated sequence is 0, 1, 2, 3, and 4

 ## Conditional statements